Ever wondered how you can visit Stonehenge for free?

 Best way to get to Stonehenge

-The quickest way to get there, and convenient if you have luggage which you can keep in the boot.
+The quickest way to get there, and convenient if you have luggage that you can keep in the boot.
 Just type in ‘Stonehenge’ on your navigation and follow the route until you arrive at the visitors centre (if you decide to choose the alternative option, type in ‘Fargo Road, Amesbury’ or ‘Woodhenge’, as explained above).
+If need be, you can rent a car for your trip.

-If you arrive by train, you’ll have to get a bus from the station to the site, which can be expensive.
+If you go by train, just remember you’ll have to get a bus from the station to the site.
 They run every hour, and be sure to know what time the last bus leaves the site.

 Stonehenge Bus Tour from London